fing24/Tools_for_Data_Science/README.md

 # Tools_for_Data_Science
-Module 6 of Tolls for Data Science Course IBM
+Module 6 of Tools for Data Science Course IBM